learn-co-curriculum/hs-intro-ruby-teachers-guide-rubymethods/README.md

 	puts say_hello
 ```
 + Let’s try running this file.
-+ What does this error message mean? “undefined local variable or method ‘name'”
++ What does this error message mean? `undefined local variable or method 'name'`
 + The method doesn’t recognize the variable name.
 That is because a method creates its own world.
 + ***Draw circles on the board.
 The big circle is the program.
 The small circle is the method.
 The method is only aware of what is in the small circle.***
 + In this example the name variable lives outside of this world, so say_hello doesn’t even know it exists.
 Let’s try defining name inside of the method.
 This works!